-Lance Armstrong is facing the federal government in a legal fight with tens of millions of dollars at stake, and a loss could bankrupt the cyclist who until last year ranked among the wealthiest and most popular athletes in the world.
+Lance Armstrong Case Could Hinge On USPS Benefit Lance Armstrong is facing the federal government in a legal fight with tens of millions of dollars at stake, and a loss could bankrupt the cyclist who until last year ranked among the wealthiest and most popular athletes in the world.

 Armstrong Case Could Hinge On Postal Benefit Lance Armstrong is facing the federal government in a legal fight with tens of millions of dollars at stake.

 Livestrong Foundation Charts Post-Armstrong Course Leaders of the cancer charity founded by Lance Armstrong struck a determined, sometimes defiant tone on Thursday as they declared the organization will persevere in the wake of the cyclist's admission that he used performance-enhancing drugs.

 Armstrong Facing Wednesday Deadline With USADA Lance Armstrong is facing a Wednesday deadline to decide whether he will meet with U.S. Anti-Doping Agency officials and talk with them under oath about what he knows about performance-enhancing drug use in cycling.

 Promotions Company To Sue Armstrong A Dallas promotions company says it will sue Lance Armstrong on Thursday to recover more than $12 million it paid him in bonuses for winning the Tour de France seven times.

 USADA's Tygart: UCI Obstructed Armstrong Doping Probe The International Cycling Union did all it could to stall its doping investigation into Lance Armstrong, U.S. Anti-Doping Agency chief executive Travis Tygart said Wednesday.

 Doctor Ferrari: Armstrong Didn't Need To Dope Lance Armstrong's disgraced former doctor Michele Ferrari says the American cyclist could have been just as successful without doping.

-He did it.
+Armstrong Admits Doping: 'I'm A Flawed Character'He did it.
 He finally admitted it.
 Lance Armstrong doped.